SeaDve/gsettings-macro/README.md

 For more examples and detailed information see the [documentation](https://seadve.github.io/gsettings-macro/gsettings_macro/attr.gen_settings.html).

+There are also real-world examples of this library being used in [Mousai](https://github.com/SeaDve/Mousai) and [Kooha](https://github.com/SeaDve/Kooha), a music recognizer and a screen recorder application, respectively.

 ## Generated methods

 The procedural macro generates the following [`gio::Settings`](https://docs.rs/gio/latest/gio/struct.Settings.html) methods